-In the case that we have a selected sample with COVID-19 measures, which is a subset of a sample that is representative of the target population, one approach is to use inverse probability weighting (43,44).
-Here the causal effect of risk factor on outcome is examined using a weighted regression, where the participants who are overrepresented are down-weighted and the participants who are underrepresented are up-weighted.
-In practice, we estimate the probability of different individuals selecting into the sample from the population-representative sample based on their measured covariates, using a statistical model (the “sample selection model”), and use this to create a weight for each participant (45).
-An example is where the study sample is those with a positive covid test, nested within the UK Biobank study.
-If we assume that UK Biobank is representative of the target population (the general population of the UK), then we can use data from UK Biobank to estimate the probability of having a covid test for each individual in UK Biobank.
-We can then appropriately re-weight the study sample to represent the population of UK Biobank.

-Seaman and White (2013) provide a detailed overview of the practical considerations and assumptions for inverse probability weighting, such as correct specification of the sample selection model, variable selection and approaches for handling unstable weights (i.e. weights which are zero or near-zero).
+Inverse probability weighting is a powerful and flexible approach to adjust for collider bias in nested samples (57,58).
+The causal effect of the risk factor on the outcome is estimated using a weighted regression, such that participants who are overrepresented in the sub-sample are down-weighted and participants who are underrepresented are up-weighted.
+In practice, we construct these weights by estimating the likelihood of different individuals being selected into the sample from the representative super-sample based on their measured covariates (59).
+For example, we could use data from the full UK Biobank sample to estimate the likelihood of individuals receiving a test for COVID-19 and use these weights in analyses that have to be restricted to the sub-sample of tested individuals (e.g. identifying risk factors for testing positive).
+Seaman and White (2013) provide a detailed overview of the practical considerations and assumptions for inverse probability weighting, such as correct specification of the ‘sample selection model’ (a statistical model of the relationship between measured covariates and selection into the sample, used to construct these weights), variable selection and approaches for handling unstable weights (i.e. weights which are zero or near-zero).

 An additional assumption for inverse probability weighting is that each individual in the target population must have a non-zero probability of being selected into the sample.
-Neither this assumption, nor the assumption that the selection model has been correctly specified, are testable using the observed data.
-A conceptually related approach, using propensity score matching, is sometimes used to avoid index event bias (46,47).
+Neither this assumption, nor the assumption that the selection model has been correctly specified, are testable using the observed data alone.
+A conceptually related approach, using propensity score matching, is sometimes used to avoid index event bias (60,61).
+There also exist sensitivity analyses for misspecification of probability weights.
+For example, Zhao et al (2019) develop a sensitivity analysis for the degree to which estimated probability weights differ from the true unobserved weights (55).
+This approach is particularly useful when we can estimate probability weights including some, but not necessarily all, of the relevant predictors of sample inclusion.
+For example, we could estimate weights for the likelihood of receiving a COVID-19 test among UK Biobank participants, however, we are missing key predictors such as symptom presentation and measures of healthcare-seeking behaviour.

-Stand-alone samples
+Non-nested samples

 When we only have data on the study sample (e.g. only data on participants who were tested for COVID-19) it is not possible to estimate the selection model directly since non-selected (untested) individuals are unobserved.
 Instead, it is important to apply sensitivity analyses to assess the plausibility that sample selection induces collider bias.